bparanj/crystal/programming/iac/docs/ansible/ssh-pem-file.md

 your_ec2_instance_hostname_or_ip ansible_user=ec2-user ansible_ssh_private_key_file=/path/to/your/pemfile.pem
 ```

-Replace `your_ec2_instance_hostname_or_ip` with the hostname or IP address of your EC2 instance, and `/path/to/your/pemfile.pem` with the actual path to your PEM file.
+Replace `your_ec2_instance_hostname_or_ip` with the hostname or IP address of your EC2 instance, and `/path/to/your/pemfile.pem` with the  path to your PEM file.

 2. In your Ansible playbook (e.g., `playbook.yml`), you can refer to the EC2 instance using the hostname or group defined in the inventory file: